Emmanuetoks/spotify-clone/README.md

 - Run the code in both the frontend and the backend by executing```npm run dev``` in the terminal.

 ## How it Works
-The website was inspired from the [spotify music player](https://open.spotify.com) and works almost the same.
+The website is inspired by the [spotify music player](https://open.spotify.com) website's design and has many of it's functionalities.
 You can create playlists by clicking on the add button in the **Your Library** section.
-This will create a new temporary playlist which bis not saved in the database.
+This will create a new temporary playlist which will not be saved in a database.

-Only the homepage includes a list of playlists linked to a playlist page that shows detailed information about each particular playlist.
+The homepage contains a list of playlists.
+Each playlist links to a page that shows detailed information about it.

-The play button on each spotify playlist play the first song on each playlist
+The play button on each spotify playlist plays the first song on each playlist

 The website has a web player that i built which works in tandem with the green button on each playlist card.